ogerardin/back2back/README.md

     removeService.bat

-Configuring as a maxOS Global Daemon
+Configuring as a macOS Global Daemon
 ------------------------------------
 To install back2back daemon as a macOS "global daemon" using launchtl, just run: